NLnetLabs/rotonda-doc/manual/source/config/default.rst

 The default Pipeline
 ~~~~~~~~~~~~~~~~~~~~

-Now about the actual pipeline that was started.
-A Rotonda pipeline is loosely based on the way BGP packets flow through a BGP speaker according to :RFC:`4271`, but without the prescribed RIBs.
-In Rotonda RIBs can be added or  omitted at will by the user.
-You can read more about the concept of the Rotonda pipelines, and the units that it is comprised of in the <<introduction>>.
+Rotonda consists of units that are connected to form a pipeline, where data
+flows from sources to target.
+Conceptually the data flows from the ingress all
+the way to the west to the egress in the east, through user-defined units.
+A
+unit may also have a north-facing input, and a south-facing output.
+Each units
+has a type, and the available types are: ``Connector``, ``RIB``, and
+``Filter``.
+You can read about the details of these units <<here>>.

+When you start Rotonda without a configuration file, it will use its built-in
+configuration, that features a pipe-line that exists of five units, namely two
+connectors (``bmp-in`` and ``bgp-in``), two RIBs (``rib-in-pre`` and
+``rib-in-post``) and a terminating connector called ``null``.
+We will refer to
+this configuration as the 'default configuration'.

-Now, our the default pipeline looks like this:
+The west-east flow of the default pipeline looks schematically like this:

 Fig 1.
 The MVP default Pipeline